-The Company capitalizes certain costs related to the acquisition of intangible assets; if such assets are determined to have a finite useful life they are amortized on a straight-line basis over the estimated useful life.
+The Company capitalizes certain costs to acquire intangible assets; if such assets are determined to have a finite useful life they are amortized on a straight-line basis over the estimated useful life.

 The Company tests its intangible assets for impairment at least annually and whenever events or circumstances change that indicate impairment may have occurred.
 A significant amount of judgment is involved in determining if an indicator of impairment has occurred.
 Such indicators may include, among others and without limitation: a significant decline in the Company's expected future cash flows; a sustained, significant decline in the Company's stock price and market capitalization; a significant adverse change in legal factors or in the business climate of the Company's segments; unanticipated competition; and slower growth rates.
-The Company determined that there was no impairment of its intangible assets at December 31, 2022, December 31, 2021 and August 31, 2021.